 - Shiraz: City of poetry, gardens, and the nearby Persepolis.

-- Kerman: Gateway to Lut Desert and ancient caravanserais.
+- Kerman: Gateway to Lut Desert and ancient caravanserais (included in our Intensive Iran Tour)

 These cities are mostly located in central or southern Iran, meaning they are best avoided during the peak summer months (June–August) due to extreme heat and limited midday activity.